splatlab/mantis/README.md

 * 33 for a large set of big read files.
 Notice that these are just suggestions.
 You can start with a other smaller values as well.

+Note: build process will open all input Squeakr files at the same time.
+So, please increase the limit on the number of open file handles to at least the number of input Squeakr files before running build.

 Build MST
 -------
 `mantis mst` encodes the color information into a list of succinct